EGaraldi/corecon/paper/paper.md

 building a template for entering new data to the module, which strives to be simultaneously easy to fill and complete.

-The `CoReCon` module is able to read two different data layouts, and internally transform them into the frontend data format exposed to the user.
+The `CoReCon` module is able to read two different data layouts, and internally transforms them into the frontend data format exposed to the user.
 This choice is dictated to reduce the workload while entering data with different features.
-In particular, one of the two data format is devised to minimize the redundancy of information to be inserted by the researcher when the independent variables have a grid-like structure (potentially with holes).
+In particular, one of the two data formats is devised to minimize the redundancy of information to be inserted by the researcher when the independent variables have a grid-like structure (potentially with holes).